Gospel & Universe 🍏 Starting Points

 For ever and for ever when I move.

-Given the eternally receding horizons of Time — horizons which go backward as well as forward — it’s hard to give specific dates to the epic which is often seen as a marker of culture and civilization (becaue it includes a wide swath of aspects of culture — personal experience and belief,s social interactions, politics, religion, etc.).
-It’s hard to see how time (the 4th dimension based on 3-D space) can escape the unbounded flow of what’s before and what’s next.
-It’s even harder to give specific values to time periods, depicting some ages as Golden or Silver, while others are labelled Iron or Plastic.
+Given the eternally receding horizons of Time — receding backward as well as forward — it’s hard to give specific dates to the epic.
+While epics may be exemplars of culture and civilization, it’s hard to see how specific epics can escape the unbounded flow of what’s before and what’s next.
+It’s equally difficult to give fixed values to time periods, depicting some ages as Golden or Silver, while others are labelled Iron or Plastic.

-For instance, many paint French existentialism in the darkest hues.
-Lamenting the loss of fatith and fixed meanings, they depict it as if it had stretch-lines of angst and time-induced depressions, black slithering doubt and abysses of meaninglessness.
+For instance, many depict French existentialism in the darkest hues.
+Lamenting the loss of faith and anchored meanings explored by Sartre and Camus, they depict existentialism as if it had stretch-lines of angst and time-induced depressions, black slithering doubt and abysses of meaninglessness.
 In painting this grim picture, they identify the problem but leave out the solution.
-In his 1938 novel Nausea Sartre gets at the nausea induced by our own limitations, at the repeating patterns of thought that lead to feelings of alienation, confinement, depression, and sickness.
+In his 1938 essay “Noces à Tipasa,” Camus makes it clear that the gods of yesteryear still haunt us today, yet not in abstract theological ways of control or Fate.
+Rather, in concrete ways of sun and emotional warmth: Les absinthes nous prennent à la gorge. / The absinth takes us by the throat.
+In his 1938 novel Nausea Sartre gets at the sickness induced by our own limitations, at the repeating patterns of thought that lead to feelings of alienation, confinement, and depression.
 Yet Sartre also offers solutions.
 He encourages an authentic engagement with reality, not an escapist one.
 He encourages a perpetual creation of meaning.
 A perpetual journey.

 We talk with her shy friends, who refresh us with wine and oil.
 We tell our story to the villagers.
 In our remembrance and recounting of time past — how a face launched a thousand ships and how we burned the topless towers of Ilium — we recuperate our internal resources and start to feel strong enough to face the present.
 We look around us, seeing more clearly the beauty of the civilized life that can be all too fragile, as we found out after having played our part in the Trojan War.
 For it was we who came up with the sacrilegious deception of the Trojan Horse.
 It was we who slaughtered the citizens and burned the great city to the ground.

-We see the preciousness of this life, and this gives us the strength to continue our journey back to our own civilized home on Ithaca.
+We see the preciousness of this life — the absinth takes us by the throat — and this gives us the strength to continue our journey back to our own civilized home on Ithaca.
 Back to our wife Penelope, who spends her nights unravelling all the tangled mess the world gets her into during the day.

 Now, after all the slaughter and the reconciliation, we’re at last back home with our wife.
 We think this is the end of the story.
 We haven’t been paying attention.
-We forgot to read Hesiod’s Theogony, which makes it clear that even the gods live, reign, and are replaced.
+We forgot to read Hesiod’s Theogony, which makes it clear that even the gods live, reign, and are replaced by the next generation of gods.

 We look around us, at the same walls we knew decades ago.
 At the same old beaches and coves.
-At the same old wife:
+At the same old wife.
+Tennyson begins “Ulysses” with these lines:

 It little profits that an idle king,